abdiYuu/covidAlbertabot/README.md

 ## How It Works?:

-This program uses selenium firefox-webdriver to request a copy of Alberta Health's .ASPX information page, which then passes it to BeautifulSoup for parsing and obtains the COVID-19 data table.
+This program uses requests to grab a copy of Alberta Health's .ASPX information page, which then passes it to BeautifulSoup for parsing and obtains the COVID-19 data table.
 The table is then stored in a Pandas dataframe and specific datapoints for each region are tweeted.

 covidAlbertabot is hosted using a Heroku Dyno and run on a simple flask server on a timed basis to check for updates using the Heroku Scheduler.